sambattalio/go_chadpaste/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-## Write bug reports with detail, background, and sample code

-- A quick summary and/or background
-- Steps to reproduce
-  - Be specific!
-  - Give sample code if you can.
-[My stackoverflow question](http://stackoverflow.com/q/12488905/180626) includes sample code that *anyone* with a base R setup can run to reproduce what I was seeing
-- What you expected would happen
-- What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Use a Consistent Coding Style

-Just match the repo please

-## License
-By contributing, you agree that your contributions will be licensed under its MIT License.

-## References
-This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)